mm-zk/boojum-docs/basics/constraint.md

 }
 ```

-In this case, the contrib polynomial is quite easy - simply checking that column is equal to public input value - $f(x) - public\_input$ - but the magic is in the vanishing_polynomial (which controls on which rows this contrib polynomial should be checked).
+Here, the constraint polynomial simply checks that the column equals the public input:

+$f(x) - {public\_input}$

+The vanishing polynomial then takes care of ensuring this check is only applied on the selected rows.

-## State linkage constraints
+## State Linkage Constraints

-All the constraints abiove were operating over the columns from the same row, but in many cases we need to check the consistency **between rows**.

-State linkage is doing exactly that - checking that a column A from row X is matching the value from column B from row X+1.
+Unlike the previous constraints that operate on the same row, state linkage constraints ensure consistency between consecutive rows.
+They verify that the value in column A of row X matches the value in column B of row X+1.

-Due to the way how we map rows into polynomial values, this is equivalent to checking that $f_a(x) - f_b(x * \omega) == 0$ and of course applying it only on selected rows (we usually skip last 2 rows in such constraints).
+Because of the way rows are mapped to polynomial values, this is equivalent to verifying:

+$ fₐ(x) - f_b(x * ω) == 0$

+This check is typically applied only on selected rows (skipping the last two rows).